Skip to content

 # Pack it back into a temporary archive

-with tempfile.NamedTemporaryFile(suffix=".tar") as temp_archive:
+with tempfile.NamedTemporaryFile(suffix=".tar", delete_on_close=False) as temp_archive:

 cmd = [